The Inside-Outside and

 Just imagine what that looks like with 10 people.

 As you can imagine, this is totally overwhelming and we can’t process all that information, so we filter out most of our experience.
-A lot of it we don’t allow in and a lot of it stays subconscious – our brains don’t process everything that is happening in our bodies and hearts.
+A lot of it stays subconscious – our brains don’t process everything that is happening in our bodies, hearts and souls.
 It would be too much for us to process.

 Part of this is that we create very strong habit pathways.
-Ways of interpreting information, behaving, responding to things etc. We do this both as individuals and within our relationships – there will be habits and ways of being that are ingrained between the ways we interact with things also.
-Like collective conscious habits between you and another person.
+Ways of interpreting information, behaving, responding to things etc. We do this both as individuals and within our relationships – there will be habits and ways of being that are ingrained in us and the way we interact.

-Most retreats are set up for us to just deal with the inside-inside element of our experience as much as possible.
+Meditating and going on retreat allows us to disconnect from a lot of this interaction.
 This is super useful for rest and recovery.
-It allows our bodies to process the overwhelm that every day life can bring – to deal with the backlog.
+It allows our bodies to process the overwhelm that every day life can bring.

-It is not however, that useful for helping us to enjoy richer and more fulfilling lives, or even be able to cope with life better.
+It is not however, that useful for helping us to connect better with our experience, or even be able to cope with life better.

 It’s a bit like dealing with a problem by going and hiding under your duvet.
 It will help you recover and calm down from any sense of panic and overwhelm but generally the problem is not going to go away, you still need to come out and deal with it at some point.

-As soon as we return back into life we will get pulled into the same patterns again, unless we can change how we interact with those pathways.
+As soon as we return back into life we will get pulled into the same patterns and habit pathways in our spider’s webs again, unless we can change how we interact with those pathways.

-We can also choose where to put our attention, for example, by choosing a topic like sharing things we feel grateful for it will mean that we are more likely to notice this and talk about it with other people outside of a retreat setting.
+We can also choose where to put our attention, for example, by choosing a topic like sharing things we feel grateful for, it will mean that we are more likely to notice this and talk about it with other people outside of a practice setting.

-Interacting with other people and our environment is actually the only way we can know ourselves, so by bringing this into the retreat setting it can give us an opportunity to go deeper into our practice and our inner worlds.
-We exist only in relationships with things, so by developing more beautiful connections, we are changing our entire way of experiencing and being.
+Interacting with other people and our environment is actually the only way we can know ourselves, so by ensuring we are bringing this into practice or the retreat setting it can give us an opportunity to go deeper into our practice and our inner worlds.
+We exist only in relationships with things, so by changing our connections, we are changing our entire way of experiencing and being.

 Seeing things from other’s perspectives and connecting with other people’s experience can also help us move forward a lot faster and avoid getting stuck in our same inner patterns.